a-b-street/abstreet/docs/design.md

 practice, these things are never scarce resources or problematic.
 Finding a parking spot is difficult and impacts the quality of one trip and causes externality, so we should model that.

+## The lookahead exceeding-speed-limit bug

+It happens because a car was previously throttling itself due to somebody in the way, but as soon as they start a turn, the car eagerly jumps ahead.

+ah no, it's because we use max_lookahead_dist in accel_to_follow, and the speed limit we assert is the old road's speed.